EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 use the FedCloud command below:

-{{% alert title="Note" color="info" %}} To be able to attach a volume to a VM, the VM must be stopped and the volume must not be attached to any VM (volume status must be `available`).
+{{% alert title="Note" color="info" %}} To be able to attach a volume to a VM, the volume must not be attached to any VM (volume status must be `available`).
 {{% /alert %}}

 {{% alert title="Caution" color="warning" %}} The optional `--device`